microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Installing and Configuring Maven

- Starting with Jenkins version 2, Maven plugin is not installed by default.
-You will need to install this manually
+ >Starting with Jenkins version 2, Maven plugin is not installed by default.
+The plugin needs to be manually installed

-1. Select the **Manage Jenkins** option on the main page of the Jenkins portal.
-This will take you to the Manage Jenkins page, the centralized one-stop-shop for all the Jenkins configuration.
-From this screen, you can configure the Jenkins server, install and upgrade plugins, keep track of system load, manage distributed build servers, and more!
+1. Click the **Manage Jenkins** option on the Jenkins home page to navigate to the **Manage Jenkins** screen, the centralized one-stop-shop for all the Jenkins configuration.
+From this screen, configuration of the Jenkins server, installation and upgrades of plugins, keeping track of system load, managing distributed build servers can be managed.

-1. Select the **Manage Plugins** option
+1. Click on the **Manage Plugins** option, select the **Available** tab and search for `maven-plugin` in the filter box.

     ![Manage Jenkins](images/manage-jenkins1.png)

-1. Select the **Available** tab and search for **maven-plugin** in the filter box

-1. Select the **Maven Integration Plugin** option and click on the **Install without restart** button to install the plugin.
+1. Select the **Maven Integration Plugin** and click on the **Install without restart** button to install the plugin.

     ![Install Maven](images/installmavenplugin.png)

-1. Once the plugin is installed, select the **Manage Jenkins** option and then select **Global Tool Configuration** option.
+1. Once the plugin is installed, click on the **Global Tool Configuration** option.

     ![Global Tool Configuration](images/manage-tools-config.png)

-1. Jenkins provides great out-of-the-box support for Maven.
-Since the Maven is not yet installed, it can be manually installed by extracting the ***tar*** file located in a shared folder.
-Alternatively, you can let Jenkins do all the hard work and download Maven for you.
-When the **Install automatically** option is selected, Jenkins will download and install Maven from the Apache website when a build job requires it, first time.
+   > Jenkins provides great out-of-the-box support for Maven.
+Since the Maven is not yet installed, it can be manually installed by extracting the `tar` file located in a shared folder.
+Alternatively, when the **Install automatically** option is selected, Jenkins will download and install Maven from the Apache website when a build job requires it.

+1. To install Maven, select the **Install automatically** option and click on the **Apply** button.

-    We will install Maven version 3.5, the latest version at the time the lab is written
+   > The latest version of Maven at the time of writing the lab was 3.5

     ![Maven Installer](images/maveninstallerconfig.png)

-1. Click on the **Apply** button and then click the **Back to Dashboard** option to return to the home page.
+1. Click on the **Back to Dashboard** button to return to the home page.

-## Creating a new build job
+## Creating a new build job in Jenkins

-1. From Jenkins home page, click on the **New Item** option.
-Provide a name for the build definition, and select the **Maven project** and click **OK** to save
+1. From the Jenkins home page, click on the **New Item** option.
+Provide a name for the build definition, select the **Maven project** and click on the **Ok** button.

    ![New Build Definition](images/newbuilddef.png)

 1. Now scroll down to the **Source code Management** section.
-Select the **Git** option and provide the clone URL of the VSTS Git repo.
-It would be typically in the format
+Select the **Git** option and provide the clone URL of the VSTS Git repo in the format

-   `http://\<your account name>.visualstudio.com/
- \<your project name>/_git/MyShuttle`
+   `http://{your account name}.visualstudio.com/{team project name}/_git/MyShuttle`

    ![Configuring VSTS Git URL](images/jenkins-vstsrepo.png)

-   {% include note.html content= "The VSTS Git repos are private.
-So you will need to provide the user credentials to access the repository.
-If you have not set the Git credentials, you can so from the VSTS.
-Select the **Clone** link, provide the user name and password and then click on the **OK** button." %}
+   > The VSTS Git repos are private and requires user credentials to be provided to access the repository.
+If the Git credentials is not set already, it can be done from the VSTS.

+1. Select the **Clone** option, provide the `User name` and `Password` and then click on the **Ok** button.

    ![Generating Git Credentials](images/vsts-generategitcreds.png)

-1. Select **Add \| Jenkins** to add a new credential.
-Enter the user name and password created in the previous step and click **Add** to close the wizard
+1. Click on the **Add \| Jenkins** option to add a new credential.
+Provide the `User name` and `Password` created earlier and click the **Add** button to close the wizard

     ![Adding Credentials to Jenkins](images/jenkinscredentials.png)